remirboy/Text-Library/README.md

      param text: your StringBuilder
      param textWord: word in the text that you want to replace param newWord: word that replaces all textWord in the text

+static int countWordRepeat(String word,String text)
+Method's description:The number of entered word's repeat
+     param word: the word which repeat need to find param text: string where you find word's repeat return counter: number of entered word's repeat in the string